-- Siblings of current In-District Transfer students receive priority consideration. - In-District Transfers are reviewed first. - Remaining transfer requests are considered in the order they are received.
+- Siblings of current In-District Transfer students receive priority consideration. - In-District students of employees will receive second priority consideration. - In-District Transfers are reviewed first in the order they are received. - Remaining transfer requests are considered in the order they are received.